 Cheddar Gorge is one of the most scenic of the GCC 100.
-What it lacks in challenge (relatively steady 5% grade over 3.6 km) it more than makes up for in stunning scenery, particularly the shear limestone walls of the gorge as we climb from the western edge of Cheddar (pop.
+What it lacks in challenge (it’s a relatively steady 5% grade over 3.6 km) it more than makes up for in stunning scenery, particularly the shear limestone walls of the gorge as we climb from the western edge of Cheddar (pop.
 5,755, 2011) eastbound up the B3135.

-Cheddar cheese and gift shops on B3135 at start of climb.
+Cheddar cheese shops and gift shops on B3135 at start of climb.